mjkeeble/openSongPrompt/CONTRIBUTING.md

- # Contributing to songPrompter
+ # Contributing to openSongPrompt

  **This document is in draft**

-Welcome to SongPrompter!
+Welcome to openSongPrompt!

 👍🎉 First off, thanks for taking the time to contribute! 🎉👍